-Students who do not attend lectures (class attendance below 80%) will take a mandatory written exam based on the course material.
+Students who do not attend lectures (class attendance below 80%) will be required to sit a mandatory written exam based on the course material.

 NOTE: Attendance is required from the first lesson, and you must attend at least 80% of the course to be considered an attending student.